maddisoj/portfolio/src/markdown/about.md

 My name is James Maddison.
 A recent graduate from [Aston University][].
 I was first introduced to programming as a teenager through a game called [Blockland][].
 A virtual Lego world moddable through a C-style language known as [TorqueScript][].
-I started tinkering with C++ and OpenGL and exploring other areas such as the various web languages.
+I started tinkering with C++ and OpenGL and exploring other areas such as the web.
 I went on to enroll in a Bachelors of Science in Computer Science at [Aston University][].
-The course language was Java but I also picked up a knowledge of other tools and languages such as MatLab, Python, Latex and Lisp.
-My working environment became predominately Linux and I developed a love for Vim.
+The course language was Java but I also picked up a knowledge of other tools and languages such as MatLab, Python, LaTeX and Lisp.
+I am a big lover of Linux and Vim.

-During my degree I worked for a just over a year on placement at [MasterMagnets][], a company who primarily manufacture and sell industrial separation magnets.
+During my degree I worked for just over a year on placement at [MasterMagnets][], a company who primarily manufacture and sell industrial separation magnets.
 I was the sole developer with the responsibility of remaking a piece of legacy software written in [QBasic][].
 The company was largely